How Long Does It Take to Settle a Personal Injury Lawsuit?

 In the first months after your accident, your focus should be on getting medical treatment for your injuries.
 You will see a healthcare provider, receive a diagnosis, and start your treatment programs.
 During this time, you will likely receive phone calls from insurance claims adjusters.
 These parties may encourage you to accept a quick settlement – often for much less than you could receive through a personal injury claim.
 Do not give a recorded statement or say yes to an insurance settlement without first speaking to a lawyer.

-Once you’re on the mend from injuries, call an attorney.
+Once you’re on the mend from injuries, call a local injury attorney.
 It’s never too soon to get a professional legal opinion about the merit of your case.
 The initial consultation and filing procedures can occur as quickly as you make the phone call.
 In California, you have two years from the date of a personal injury to file your claim.
 After this deadline passes, the courts will most likely refuse to hear your case.
 The defendant will typically have 30 days from the time of the initial filing to respond with either a denial or a settlement offer.

 Months Three to Six

-The first six months of your PI lawsuit will consist of filing the initial claim against the defendant (the alleged at-fault party), waiting to receive a response, and engaging in the settlement process.
+The first six months of your personal injury lawsuit will consist of filing the initial claim against the defendant (the alleged at-fault party), waiting to receive a response, and engaging in the settlement process.
 If you choose to accept the initial settlement offer, your claim could end within the first three months of filing.
 Accepting your first offer, however, will generally result in a smaller compensation amount.
 Most attorneys will not recommend an immediate settlement.

 If you reject the first offer, you will enter pretrial processes such as the discovery phase, where each party gathers evidence from the other.
 During these stages, you have the opportunity to accept other settlement offers and end your case there.
 If no settlement occurs, the case will go to trial.
 Trials take much longer than settlements, but they can result in maximum compensation.
 Your attorney will give you advice concerning which route is best in your case.